 We just finished another mold inspection that turned out like so many before.
 It’s a predictable scenario, and we hate it for the family every time.

 A family just purchased a new home.
 The boxes are unpacked and pictures are on the walls.
-They’ve got a few pieces of new furniture picked out and she has excitedly filled Pinterest with a dozen projects.
+They’ve got a few pieces of new furniture picked out, and she has excitedly filled Pinterest with a dozen projects.
 He’s trying to figure out how to tell her he can’t quite pull that last one off.

-Then they realize that they are feeling sick more than normal.
+Then, they realize that they are feeling sick more than normal.
 It started as a cold but then didn’t go away.
 The doctor suggested that they look into their indoor air quality to see if something more is going on.

-That’s when we show up for a Mold & Indoor Air Quality inspection.
+That’s when we show up for a Mold & Indoor Air Quality Inspection.

-He doesn’t buy it but is willing to give it a shot.
+He doesn’t buy it, but is willing to give it a shot.
 Really just to check it off the list.
-Sure, there may be a little dust on top of the fridge but they keep a clean house.
+Sure, there may be a little dust on top of the fridge, but they keep a clean house.
 Besides, they had the home inspected before the purchase.

 “So I found quite a few areas of mold in your home.
-The good news is everything can be fixed and you will start feeling a lot better when we are done.
+The good news is everything can be fixed, and you will start feeling a lot better when we are done.
 Unfortunately, you’re looking at about $20,000 to get it all taken care of and put back together.”

-Just like that, the Pinterest boards were wiped clean and the new furniture kicked down the road.
+Just like that, the Pinterest boards were wiped clean, and the new furniture kicked down the road.
+So what went wrong?